WZID: History

+The station signed on the air on October 2, 1947, as WKBR-FM.
+It was the sister station to WKBR (1250 AM, now WGAM).
+For its first several decades, WKBR-FM simulcast most of WKBR's programming.
+The stations were network affiliates of the Mutual Broadcasting System.

-The station signed on October 2, 1947, as WKBR-FM.
-Throughout the 1960s, and very early 1970s, WKBR-FM simulcast the top 40 format of WKBR 1250 (now WGAM), providing that station with significant extended coverage.
-In July 1971, WKBR-FM became WZID, and the format was flipped to beautiful music.
-In the 1980s, instrumental easy listening music was scaled back, with soft vocal hits added, to the point where the station evolved into an adult contemporary station.
-In October 1990, Sunshine Broadcasting of New Hampshire Inc. announced the sale of WZID and 1370 WFEA (AM) to Saga Communications Inc. of Grosse Pointe Farms, Michigan.
+Throughout the 1960s and early 1970s, WKBR-AM-FM aired a Top 40 format.
+In July 1971, the simulcast ended.
+WKBR-FM's call sign was changed to WZID and the format was flipped to beautiful music.
+The station was mostly automated, playing quarter-hour sweeps of soft, instrumental music.
+In the 1980s, the instrumentals were scaled back, with soft vocal hits added.
+Over time, the station evolved to soft adult contemporary.

+In October 1990, Sunshine Broadcasting of New Hampshire Inc. announced the sale of WZID, along with sister station WFEA, to Saga Communications Inc. of Grosse Pointe Farms, Michigan.
 The sale was finalized April 16, 1991.
 Saga Communications of New England LLC operates the station today.
 WZID's president and general manager is Bob Cox.